Student Anti-Discrimination & Discriminatory Harassment Procedures

 New Information: An Appeal based on new information must explain why the information was not available or not provided to the Investigative Team in a timely manner and how this information would have substantially altered the decision by the Investigative Team or Sanctioning officer.
 If a Party declined to participate or withdrew from the process, the Appellate Officer or Panel will not consider information that the Party could have provided if they had fully participated in the process.
 This includes situations where a Party declines to participate on the advice of their Advisor or due to a concurrent criminal investigation.

-Inappropriateness of the Sanction: An Appeal based on the imposed Sanction must explain why the Sanction is inappropriate based on the weight of the information provided during the Investigation and Determination.
+Sanction is Too Severe: An appeal based on the imposed sanction being too severe must explain why a sanction is disproportionate to the severity of the violation, including based on the weight of the information provided during the investigation and/or sanction phases of the process.

 Appellate Procedures

-Attached to their Appeal, the appealing Party may provide a written submission for the Appellate Panel or Officer to review.
+Attached to their Appeal, the appealing Party may provide a written submission for the Appellate Panel to review.
 The written statement must be prepared by the Party and be no longer than five (5) single-spaced typed pages, using 12-point Times New Roman font and one-inch margins.
-No attachments or exhibits will be accepted; references to evidence should be made to cited portions of the Determination Letter or sanctioning Notice, the Investigative Report, or materials included with the Investigative Report.
+No attachments or exhibits will be accepted; references to evidence should be made to cited portions of the Determination Letter or Sanctioning Letter, the Investigative Report, or materials included with the Investigative Report.

-The purpose of an Appeal is not to initiate a review of substantive issues of fact, or to make a new determination of whether a violation of this Policy has occurred.
-The Appellate Panel or Officer is strictly limited to determining if an Appeal should be granted based on the above grounds for appeal.
-In making a determination, the Appellate Panel or Officer will have access to and the ability to review all applicable documents, including the Appeal, the complete Investigative Report and all exhibits, and any other materials submitted to the Investigative Team.
-The Appellate Panel or Officer may also request additional information from the Investigative Team and/or the Sanctioning officer.
-In the event that a Party submits an Appeal containing inaccurate facts or information outside the scope of this Policy, those portions of the information may be redacted and/or the Office may provide a curative instruction to the Appellate Panel or Officer.
+The purpose of an Appeal is not to initiate a review of substantive issues of fact or to make a new determination of whether a violation of this Policy has occurred.
+The Appellate Panel is strictly limited to determining if an Appeal should be granted based on the above grounds for appeal.
+In making a determination, the Appellate Panel will have access to and the ability to review all applicable documents, including the Appeal, and the complete Investigative Report and all exhibits.
+The Appellate Panel may also request additional information from the Investigative Team and/or the Sanctioning Officer.
+If a Party submits an Appeal containing inaccurate facts or information outside the scope of this Policy, those portions of the information may be redacted and/or the Office may provide a curative instruction to the Appellate Panel.

-The Appellate Panel or Officer may take the following actions:
+The Appellate Panel may take the following actions:

 • Affirm the determination and/or Sanction;